leesael/EDiT/README.md

 The other results such as intermediate logs of training and trained compact soft decision trees are saved in `out/edit`.

 ## References

+You can download [this bib file](docs/YooS19.bib) or copy the following information:

 ```
 @inproceedings{YooS19,